awsdocs/incident-manager-user-guide/doc_source/tutorials-oncall.md

 In case that your on\-call changes you can update the parameters of the CloudFormation stack to represent the new on\-call rotation\.
 Use the following steps to update any of the on\-call rotation parameters\.

-1. Open the CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.
+1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.

 1. Select the stack that you created when you set up the on\-call rotation\.